aws-powertools/powertools-lambda-python/docs/core/logger.md

 **Priority of log level settings in Powertools for AWS Lambda**

-When the Advanced Logging Controls feature is enabled, we are unable to increase the minimum log level below the `AWS_LAMBDA_LOG_LEVEL` environment variable value, see [AWS Lambda service documentation](...docs link) for more details.
+When the Advanced Logging Controls feature is enabled, we are unable to increase the minimum log level below the `AWS_LAMBDA_LOG_LEVEL` environment variable value, see [AWS Lambda service documentation](https://docs.aws.amazon.com/lambda/latest/dg/monitoring-cloudwatchlogs.html#monitoring-cloudwatchlogs-log-level){target="_blank"} for more details.

 We prioritise log level settings in this order: